Anglesey Abbey - River to heat House

 A heat pump is a device that uses a small amount of energy, in the form of electricity, to move heat from one location ( the ground, air or water) to another, in our case the House.
 Heat pumps work in a similar way to a fridge, but instead of moving heat out of your fridge they move heat into our buildings.

 Using this technology, we now extract heat from Quy Water, which runs along the boundry of Anglesey Abbey.
-We should be able to extract around 3 - 5 degrees from the water, before returning it to the river further downstream.
+We extract between 1 and 3 degrees from the water, before returning it to the river further downstream.

 Inside the heat pump this heat is transferred via a heat exchanger to a refrigerant which has a very low boiling point and evaporates.
 This gas is then compressed which increases its temperature (you might notice a similar effect when you use a bicycle pump and it gets warmer).